ejball/XmlDocMarkdown/docs/index.md

 ## Usage

 The most reliable way to use **XmlDocMarkdown** is to build and run a command-line tool that references the **XmlDocMarkdown.Core** class library and the assembly that you want to document.
-This ensures that the assembly and all of its dependencies are loaded propertly.
+This ensures that the assembly and all of its dependencies are loaded properly.

 This is easier than it sounds, because the class library contains the full implementation of the command-line application via [XmlDocMarkdownApp.Run](https://ejball.com/XmlDocMarkdown/XmlDocMarkdown.Core/XmlDocMarkdownApp/Run.html).
 For example, here is how the `ArgsReading` library defines its documentation generation tool: